The Ideal Woman Through the Ages: Photos

 Nefertiti, 1330-1370 BC

 When the face of a movie star appearing "puffy" can spark a media frenzy, the focus on female beauty seems to have reached an all-time high.
 A recent piece by actress Ashley Judd in the Daily Beast calls out the media for their concentration on women's bodies and looks.
 After widespread speculation that the actress had plastic surgery she calls the conversation about beauty "nasty, gendered, and misogynistic and embodies what all girls and women...endure every day."
+Here, we look at what that conversation has looked like through the years -- from Nefertiti to Michelle Obama.

 This representation of the pharaoh's wife, Nefertiti, is thought to be the most beautiful by both modern and ancient Egyptian standards, says Joann Fletcher, an honorary research fellow at the University of York, who has studied Nefertiti extensively.
 Nefertiti lived from about 1330-1370 BC.